Ylvauk/git-intro/readme.md

 1. Go to your git.generalassemb.ly profile
 1. In the top right corner, click the `+` and then click `New Repository`
 1. Create a new repository called `my_first_repository`
-1. Leave all the other inputs as their defaults
+1. Leave all the other inputs as their defaults.
+Make sure the checkbox for "Initialize this repository with a README" is ***unchecked***.
 1. Click `Create Repository`
 1. Give your instructor a thumbs up so they know you're finished